The City of Bedford will put on a fireworks display on Sunday, July 4 starting at 10 p.m.

 Why do the fireworks start at 10 p.m. and not earlier?

 The City of Bedford has traditionally held its fireworks show at 10 p.m.
 During the planning, Bedford staff plan the show to immediately follow Hurst’s fireworks show, which traditionally begins at 9:30 p.m.
 Not only does this allow our residents to enjoy two fireworks displays, but for safety reasons, both cities cannot shoot fireworks off at the same time.
 Despite Hurst holding its show on July 2 this year, the City has an agreement with its vendor to hold a 10 p.m. show.

 The fireworks display will last 28 minutes, as in year's past.

 Will the show be coordinated to music?

 Yes, the company that coordinates the show provides a link to the music.
-When available, the links will be posted on this webpage and promoted on the City's communication channels.
-Then, when the show starts, everyone will have the option to listen to the music on their own device.
+The link can be downloaded online.
+When the show starts, everyone will have the option to listen to the music on their own device.